Soccer-Russo double helps Arsenal to superb 4-1 WSL win over Chelsea | Sports-Games

 Blues coach Emma Hayes made a triple change at the break but it made little difference as they continued to struggle to find any fluency in attack.
 Any hope of a comeback was snuffed out when Ann-Katrin Berger conceded a penalty for a foul on Russo, who scored from the spot in the 74th minute.
 Chelsea striker Sam Kerr had a chance to reduce the deficit deep into stoppage time but her header from Fran Kirby's cross lacked power as Arsenal comfortably held on to win.

-Liverpool came back from a goal down to draw 1-1 at home to a rapidly-improving Bristol City, while two late goals from Elisabeth Terland ensured that Brighton & Hove Albion shared the spoils with Leicester City in a 2-2 stalemate.
+Liverpool came back from a goal down to draw 1-1 at home to a rapidly-improving Bristol City, while West Ham United's woes continued as they lost 1-0 at home to Everton to remain on the bottom of the 12-team table.
+There was late drama on the south coast as Elisabeth Terland netted two goals in the final eight minutes of normal time to ensure that Brighton & Hove Albion shared the spoils with Leicester City in a 2-2 stalemate.

+In the late kickoff, French forward Melvine Malard scored twice and set up another goal for Ella Toone as Manchester United won 4-0 away to Tottenham Hotspur to move up to fourth place on 18 points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)